 Even with such a long history, there are still so many skeptics about the success of hypnotherapy.
 People sometimes say that it is pseudoscientific, or even that it is dangerous.

 Perhaps you've had a friend or family member who has tried to get over fear or phobia or recall a hidden memory with the help of a hypnotherapist and had no luck.

-That could just mean that this particular remedy was not right for them and doesn't necessarily mean that you won't have a successful session and get to the bottom of your smoking addiction.
+It doesn't necessarily mean that you won't have a successful session and get to the bottom of your smoking addiction.

 Since hypnotherapy has had its ups and downs over the years with skeptics and success stories, the only way to know if it's right for you is to give it a try.

 The key thing is that you shouldn't go into a session believing it won't help.
 As we’ll discuss in the next section, research on hypnotherapy indicates that your success rate has a lot to do with your frame of mind.
 So, you have to hold on to some hope that it will work for it to actually have a fighting chance.